 Therefore, government should take immediate steps to bring in un-banked money management service under regulatory controls through National Payments Corporation of India (NPCI) under the ambit of RBI.

 If the government desire to keep it under the control of RBI, a solution to resolve the impasse between Government and telecom Service providers is to have an exclusive virtual banking system associated with the MTM service provider that is set up as a 3rd party system by the consortium of Telecom Service providers.

 Click in the following caption to view the full article:

-Please see a power point presentation on Money through ‘Mobile (mTm) for Inclusive growth’ in the link: http://wp.me/p1ZsI2-zy
+and for a detailed power point presentation on Money through ‘Mobile (mTm) for Inclusive growth’ click on the following caption:

 Please read the detailed article and power point presentation in the above link wherein I have explained in detail how this could be realized without difficulty.